-where z is the redshift, c is the speed of light and H_0 is the hubble expansion rate.
-The determination of the velocities was obtained by studying the spectrum of the galaxies .
+where z is the redshift, c is the speed of light and H_0 is the hubble expansion rate observed today.
+The determination of the velocities was obtained by studying the spectrum of the galaxies.
+He managed that by the following proceedure.
 In order to obtained an estimate for their distance, he used Cepheids Variables.
 Cepheids are stellar objects within galaxies, that undergo pulsations in very regular periods on the order of days or months.
 This regular pulsations allows to determine the radial distance of the cepheids from the earth and in extend their host galaxies.
 The know diagram that Hubble built was named after him and it is shown in Fig. 2.